 Additionally, one of the following two-course options must be selected:

 - EDGSP 533: Curriculum Development for Special Educators (3)

 - EDGSP 534: Curriculum Evaluation and Collaborative Assessment for Special Educators (3)

 - EDGSP 531: Behavior Management (3)

 - EDGSP 532: Individualized Positive Behavior Support Plans (3)

-Candidates may elect alternative courses for the two courses by consultation with and approval by the academic advisor and program chair
+Candidates may elect alternative courses for the two courses by consultation with and approval by the program chair.

 Successful completion of one of these options satisfies requirements for a master of arts degree.